Sparks0219/Quizzical_Trivia_App/README.md

 The main reason for doing this project is as an illustration of what I've learned by completing Scrimba's React Tutorial Course.
-Before this course, I had no experience with JavaScript, CSS, HTML, or React, and despite still feeling like a complete beginner I definitely felt like I learned a lot and this project is a culmination of my first couple steps into Frontend Development.
+Before this course, I had no experience with JavaScript, CSS, HTML, or React.
+I definitely felt like I learned a lot and this project is a culmination of my first couple steps into Frontend Development.

-Some of the core concepts I used in this project were:
+Some of the core React concepts I used in this project were:

+- the useState() hook to store and update variables regarding form data and question choices
+- the useEffect() hook and async functions to receive data from the trivia database
+- Conditional Rendering to be able to switch pages and button coloring on user input
+- Forms to receive user input regarding quiz settings

+## Try it out yourself